A453 road: Perry Barr to Tamworth

 The southern stretch of the existing A453 runs as a non-trunk route from the A34 in north Birmingham under the M6 motorway to the A452 road, and on through Sutton Coldfield.
 Historically this section was classified as the B4139 and was upgraded in 1935.
 It starts at the point where the A34 crosses the Chase Line at Perry Barr railway station.
 On the right hand side is Birmingham City University and the road passes through Witton.
-As Aldridge Road it becomes a dual carriageway and crosses the River Tame.
+As Aldridge Road it becomes a dual carriageway and crosses the River Tame to the right of the old zig zag Perry Bridge.
 To the left is Perry Park, and it passes under the M6, becoming College Road.
 It crosses the Tame Valley Canal, and there is a left turn for the dual-carriageway Kingstanding Road (B4138) in Perry, the former Roman road Ryknild Street.
 In Upper Witton there is a roundabout and Perry Barr fire station is on the left next to Perry Common library, with The College High School on the right, and there are a crossroads and roundabout, with left turns for Kingstanding, and the road passes through Perry Common.
 On the right is St Mary's College, Oscott, a Roman Catholic seminary of the Archdiocese of Birmingham, and the road meets Chester Road (A452) at a crossroads.

 In Boldmere the road continues after the crossroads as College Road, but becomes Jockey Road where the B4149 meets from the left at a roundabout at New Oscott.
 It crosses the Cross-City Line with Sutton Coldfield Grammar School for Girls on the left.
 Near St Peter's Church in Maney and the Horse and Jockey pub it runs concurrently with the A5127 through the town centre of Sutton Coldfield, splitting in two one-way sections at a roundabout, and passing Sutton Coldfield railway station.
 It passes over and under two railway lines, then passes the police and fire station, with Birmingham Metropolitan College (former Sutton Coldfield College) and Bishop Vesey's Grammar School on the right.